marshmallow94/cat-fight/README.md

 |  Student Name       | Marie Shimizu      |
 |  Student Email      | mshimizu4@sfsu.edu |

-## src Folder Purpose
+## core Folder Purpose
-src folder is to be used to store source code only.
+core folder contains all the source code for the cat fight.

-## resources Folder Purpose
+## assets Folder Purpose
-resources folder is to be used to store the resources for your project only.
-This includes images, sounds, map text files, etc.

-`The src and resources folders can be deleted if you want a different file structure`
+assets folder contains all the resources (texture, audio, music etc) `Original src and resources folders were deleted due to different structure used`

 ## jar Folder Purpose
 The jar folder is to be used to store the built jar of your term-project.